EarlyTalent/java_backend_sample/README.md

 - This Pull Request should compare your created branch on the forked repo to the **main** branch on your forked repo.
 - Email the link to your Pull Request to nicole.niemczycki@endava.com **at least 24 hours prior to your technical interview**

-Again, please make sure your Pull Request is for your forked repo only, NOT the original repo you forked from initially.
+Again, please make sure your Pull Request is comparing the new branch you created on your forked repo to the *main* branch on your forked repo.
+The initial repository you forked off of should NOT be referenced.